fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 Now, open your browser and see the result printed on the screen!

-You can read the official guide [here](https://www.assemblyscript.org/getting-started.html#setting-up-a-new-project)
+You can also read the official [AssemblyScript getting started guide](https://www.assemblyscript.org/getting-started.html#setting-up-a-new-project).

-## Debugging WebAssembly
+### Debugging WebAssembly

 You can debug your WebAssembly code from a supported browser.
 Let’s review how you can do it using Chrome.

 1. Ensure that you’re running the `asc` compiler with a debugging target.
 Ensure source maps are enabled since it will help you inspect your code clearer from your browser.
 2. Ensure you have WebAssembly debugging enabled (check the option under Chrome developer tools settings > Experiments)

 ![Generate WebAssembly with TypeScript with-shadow](assembly-script-4.png 'Debugging Wasm')

 3. Once enabled, you need to reload your browser; just click Reload DevTools from the message that appeared after you closed the settings window.